mcabbott/AxisKeys.jl/README.md

 overloads for things like `findall(<=(42), 10:10:100)`.

 * There is also no automatic alignment by keys, like time.

-But this can be done elsewhere...
+  But this could be done elsewhere?

+* There is no interaction with interpolation, although this seems a natural fit.
+  Why doesn't `A(:left, 13.7, :)` interpolate along continuous dimensions?

 ### Elsewhere